 Yes.
 This phone normally has NFC functionality.

 Yes.
-The iPhone 11, 11 Pro and SE are the second generation of iPhones to support native NFC tag reading.
-The first generation, the XS, XS Max and XR were the first iPhones to be able to read NFC tags and the iPhone 11 and 11 Pro continue this functionality.
-This means that the iPhone 11 does not need an additional NFC App to be installed to read NFC tags.
+The iPhone 11 and 11 Pro are the second generation of iPhones to support native background NFC tag reading.
+The first generation, the XS, XS Max and XR were the first iPhones to be able to read NFC tags without opening an App and the iPhone 11 and 11 Pro continued this functionality.
+This means that the iPhone 11 does not need an additional NFC App to be installed or opened to read NFC tags.
 This has been called 'background tag scanning' and means that a simple tap/scan of an NFC tag will automatically trigger NFC tag reading.

 To find out how to scan tags, read our tutorial on how to read NFC tags with an iPhone.